-- ➤ This guideline only applies to radiofrequency joint denervation/ablation for facetmediated pain and not for other indications/conditions that are not in scope of management for this guideline (i.e., third occipital Nerve [TON] ablation for cervicogenic headaches). - ◆ Radiofrequency joint denervation/ablation should only be performed for axial cervical, thoracic, or lumbar pain in the absence of an untreated radiculopathy. - ➤ This guideline is applicable to requests for codes listed in the Procedure Codes section and only for conditions specifically addressed in this guideline.
+- ➤ In regards to radiofrequency joint denervation/ablation, this guideline only applies to radiofrequency joint denervation/ablation for facet-mediated pain and not for other indications/conditions that are not in scope of management for this guideline (i.e., third occipital nerve [TON] ablation for cervicogenic headaches). - ◆ Radiofrequency joint denervation/ablation should only be performed for axial cervical, thoracic, or lumbar pain in the absence of an untreated radiculopathy. - ➤ In regards to peripheral nerve destruction, this guideline is applicable to requests for codes listed in the Procedure Codes section and only for conditions specifically addressed in this guideline.
 Use of these CPT codes for any other indication or condition is not in scope for this guideline. - ➤ The determination of medical necessity for the performance of radiofrequency joint denervations/ablations is always made on a case-by-case basis.